 A botanical cwtch

 Chilly winter weather is the perfect excuse for focus on some self-care.
 Head over to Eden Soap School in Carmarthen where you can learn how to make your very own treats using natural botanicals and essential oils.
 Come back laden with homemade soaps, diffusers, bath bombs, creams, balms and more to your roll-top tub at rustic-chic farmhouse Ardderfin.
-Just ten minutes from Llansteffan, this little slice of heaven sleeps eight so you could even gather a group of friends for a pampering break, dining around the fire or dine out at Moryd Restaurant.
+Just ten minutes from Llansteffan, this little slice of heaven sleeps eight so you could even gather a group of friends for a pampering break, dining around the fire.
+Or, for a fine dining restaurant with rooms book into Mansion House Llansteffan for local seafood and sea views at their Moryd Restaurant.
 A lunch treat not to be missed is within half an hour’s drive at Y Polyn where saltmarsh lamb, Dinefwr venison and other local ingredients await, a cwtch on a plate if ever there was one.
 The next day, discover botanicals of a different kind at nano distillery Jin Talog (pre-booked visits only), where Anthony and David will show you their secret award winning gin formula, home-grown herbs and Welsh spring water.

 A cwtch with your pooch in tow is easy and fun, whether you head for the beaches or hills with lots of dog friendly cafes, attractions and walks.
 In the shadow of the Brecon Beacons, Basel Cottage is a great base for dogs and their owners who like to self-cater.
 Dogs stay free, there are enclosed gardens, wood burning stoves, walks from the cottage and a dog sitting service.
 Most local beaches and attractions are pup-friendly, so a race along the pristine sands of Cefn Sidan is definitely in order, Wales’s longest beaches.
 And, if you have any energy in reserve a walk through the woods at Pembrey Country Park is a much as well as making the most of the National Botanic Garden of Wales’ regular ‘Doggy Days’ a short drive away, or take in some history at Llansteffan Castle.
 Once you’ve worked up an appetite, tasty treats and crackling fires await you at the Inn at the Sticks on the coast.